Israel turning Gaza into ‘graveyard of children and starving’: UNRWA chief

 ‘On the brink of death every day’

-As of Friday evening, 31 people – including the 10 slain at the GHF site in Rafah – had been killed in the enclave since dawn, according to medical sources who spoke to Al Jazeera.
+As of Friday night, 45 people – including the 11 slain at the GHF site in Rafah – had been killed in the enclave since dawn, according to medical sources who spoke to Al Jazeera.

 Among those killed, at least eight people died after Israel bombed the Halimah al-Saadiyah School in Jabalia an-Nazla, which was sheltering the displaced.
 The military struck at night as people slept.